Rakib-Hasan031/Implementation-of-Jenkins-Pipeline/README.md

 # Build A completed Jenkins CI/CD Pipeline for Java based application with Maven, Sonarqube, Docker agent and deployment to Kubernetes using ArgoCD

-The project is a complete DevOps pipeline designed to automate and optimize the software development lifecycle, from code integration to deployment and monitoring.
+The project is a complete CI/CD pipeline designed to automate and optimize the software development lifecycle, from code integration to deployment.
 It incorporates cutting-edge tools and technologies to implement robust Continuous Integration (CI) and Continuous Deployment (CD) processes.
 GitHub serves as the source code repository, while Jenkins orchestrates the CI/CD workflows.
 Maven is using for build & test code where Code quality and security are ensured using SonarQube, while Docker agent manages containerization.
 ArgoCD handles deployment to Kubernetes, enabling efficient application delivery to production environments.

 ![CI/CD Pipeline Architecture](https://user-images.githubusercontent.com/43399466/228301952-abc02ca2-9942-4a67-8293-f76647b6f9d8.png)